HaoGao/haogao.github.io/_pages/about.md

 ---

 I am a Senior Lecturer in applied mathematics at School of Mathematics and Statistics, University of Glasgow.
 I obtained my bachelor and master degrees in applied mechanics from Fudan University, and then pursued my PhD in computational biomechanics at Brunel University.
 After finishing my PhD, I spent one year in University of Strathclyde on cardiac magnetic resonance imaging process, and then moved to University of Glasgow  as a research fellow working on image-based cardiac function modelling, first on mitral valve, now focusing on ventricle.
 I am a key member of the SofTMech centre (http://www.softmech.org)  funded by UK EPSRC at University of Glasgow, and one of the founder of GlasgowHeart consortium.
+My university personal page can be found at https://www.gla.ac.uk/schools/mathematicsstatistics/staff/haogao.